 A. The Technological Universities Act 2018 was signed into law on 21 March 2018.
 On 30 April 2018 the Alliance partners submitted a formal application to the Higher Education Authority (HEA) for assessment against the criteria that have been established for technological university designation.
 The HEA will invite an international panel to visit Dublin to evaluate this application.
 Following their deliberations and recommendation, the Minister for Education & Skills will make the final decision on designation.
 We will continue to keep students and staff notified of progress.

 For further information check out our Project Timeline.

 A. The name of the new University has not yet been chosen – ‘TU4Dublin’ is just the working title for the project.
 If successfully designated, the selection of the real name will come out of a detailed process that began late in 2017 where current students, staff and members of the Governing Bodies were invited to participate in the naming of the new University.
 Over 750 suggestions were received and these suggestions are now being reviewed and market-tested before moving to the next stage in the process.

 A. The creation of the new University is dependent on successful designation as a Technological University and therefore current applications should be made to DIT, ITB and ITT as appropriate until formal designation.

 A. If sucessfully designated, the new University will have three campus at Grangegorman, Blanchardstown and Tallaght.

 At the same time, students from DIT will be moving to the new campus at Grangegorman with programmes currently operating at Cathal Brugha Street, Kevin Street and part of the Rathmines Campus transferring to Grangegorman in 2020.

-A. Arrangements are in place to allow students of the three institutions have access to all library services and we are currently working towards students having access to all facilities across the three campus.
+A. Arrangements are in place to allow students of DIT, ITB and ITT have access to all library services.
+We are currently working towards students having access to all facilities across the three campus if successfully designated.